Bad news is more prevalent than it’s ever been.

 Humans, in general, are good at complaining, but it seems the older we get, the better we become at it.
 If you’re still young, use this as a lesson of what not to do.
 If you’re older, take the time to honestly assess how you’re showing up in the world.

 Sporty and I watchdog each other on this all the time.
-The last thing either of us wants to end up being that old person.
+The last thing either of us wants to end up being a grumpy old person.

 We need to take into account, and make leeway for, the possibility that sometimes it’s just an honest mistake.
 It happens, we all make them.
 Accept it and move on.
 Isn’t that what you’d want when you mess up?